mikeballz/mikeballz.github.io/about.md

 title: About
 permalink: /about/
 ---
-This is the result of the first website deploy I have ever done!
-Over the past few days, I have learned Git, the command line, Jekyll, and linked a custom domain to a github page through AWS.
+This is the page of Mike Balcerzak user experience and visual designer.
 You can check out a ton of my work [on Behance][behance] and [Dribble][dribbble].

 [behance]: https://www.behance.net/MikeBalcerzak